Skin Allergies: Causes, Symptoms, Types, Diagnosis, and Treatment

 Hives (Urticaria)

-Hives are raised, itchy, red or pink welts that may appear suddenly.
-They can vary in size, shape, and location and may move from one area to another.
-Hives usually do not cause skin damage despite intense itching.
+Hives are raised, itchy patches that can appear suddenly.
+They may move from one area to another.

 Common triggers include: